sinus-x/discord-wormhole/docs/setup.md

 pip3 install -r requirements.txt
 ```

 Fill the config file and run the bot with `python3 init.py`.
+To get the wormhole to work, you must create beam and open wormholes; see [administration](administration.md).

 ## Systemd